RTEMS/rtems-docs/filesystem/in-memory.rst

 mounted onto a IMFS directory.

 The mount entry mount point node access is verified to be a mounted directory.
-It’s mt_fs is set to NULL.
+It's mt_fs is set to NULL.
 This identifies to future calles into the IMFS that this directory node is no longer a mount point.
 Additionally, it will allow any directories that were hidden by the mounted system to again become visible.